HIGHLIGHTS OF PRESCRIBING INFORMATION

 Loss of calcium may cause weak, porous bones (osteoporosis) that could increase the risk that your bones might break, especially after menopause.
 It is not known whether your risk of developing osteoporosis may be greater if you are a teenager when you start to use depo-subQ provera 104.

-You should use depo-subQ provera 104 long-term (for example, more than 2 years) only if other methods of birth control are not right for you.
+You should use depo-subQ provera 104 long-term (for example, more than 2 years) only if other methods of birth control or other treatments for endometriosis pain are not right for you.

-depo-subQ provera 104 does not protect you from HIV (AIDS) and other diseases spread through sex (STDs).
+Depo-subQ provera 104 does not protect you from HIV (AIDS) and other infections spread through sex (STIs).

 When you use depo-subQ provera 104 correctly, the chance of getting pregnant is very low.
 In studies, no women became pregnant during the year they used depo-subQ provera 104 injection.